ArifShariar/MorseCoders-AucDais/README.md

 ## Technology used
 The backend of this application was written using Spring Boot.
 We have used PostgreSQL as the database.
 For the front end of this application, we have used ReactJS.
 ## API documentation
 Please refer to this link for API documentation in Postman https://documenter.getpostman.com/view/18978096/UzXPwbPX
+## Demonstration video
+Check out the demonstration video here on [YouTube](https://www.youtube.com/watch?v=A0si2jJgjfg)